As Central Asia's largest economy, Kazakhstan is an attractive prospect for expats looking for career development.

 Online job boards and classified sections in local newspapers are great places to start the search, but making personal connections in the country is likely to yield better results and more opportunities.
 LinkedIn can also be a valuable resource, as can local business meet-ups.

 Most businesses in Kazakhstan follow the classic 40-hour Monday to Friday work week, with an eight-hour workday.

 Business dealings in Kazakhstan tend to be formal, and expats should ensure they are dressed smartly.
-There is usually a chain of authority in the office with the most senior members of the company making decisions.
+There is usually a chain of authority in the office, with the most senior members making decisions.
 It's important to treat such individuals with a great degree of respect.

 ►See Work Permits for Kazakhstan to learn about the legalities of working in the country